Why Scottish Highlanders?

 Special Feeding Time

 Our neighbours Seppeltsfield Road Distillers take sustainability as seriously as we do.
-When distilling House Gin and peeling a bunch of oranges to use the peel.
-Normally they juice the fruit to make syrups and cordials for cocktails, but sometimes our cows get lucky with a special treat!
+When distilling House Gin and peeling a bunch of oranges to use the peel, normally they juice the fruit to make syrups and cordials for cocktails, but sometimes our cows get lucky with a special treat!

 Brutus

-Clementine & Cloe
+Clementine

-Patty & Selma
+Patty